PgBiel/elembic/src/types/custom.typ

     let combined = outer + inner

     for (field-name, fold-data) in foldable-fields {
+      // If the field is required but not given, the default is a dummy value,
+      // so don't fold with it.
-      if field-name in inner {
+      if field-name in inner and (field-name in outer or not fold-data.required) {
         let outer = outer.at(field-name, default: fold-data.default)
         if fold-data.folder == auto {
           combined.at(field-name) = outer + inner.at(field-name)